boothj5/jarch/README.md

 The layer-spec defines how the layers of each functional area may communicate, for example the repository layer cannot call the controller layer.

+JArch will also validate the XML configuration, it will:

+    Show errors when a non exitent module or layer-spec is specified Show Warnings when circular module dependencies are specified

 Running the Ant task
 --------------------